NattyNarwhal/seadog/README.md

 any non-alphabetical characters will be stripped.

 The words are stored little endian.
-The first word is a "null" word, with the final and EOL bits set, and the character index used for indicating the word size.
+The first word is a "null" word, with the final and EOL bits set, the character index used for indicating the word size, and the index used for the count of edges in the DAWG.
 The second word is the index of the root node, where lookups start.

 Because the first word is stored little endian, you can read the first byte, mask for the character, and determine the word size for future index reads.